bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 just because we were frustrated that we waste time. **Try to optimize for quality and time saving.** This will give you more time to have time for pleasures (:

+### Last message...

+Starting a new project and becoming a maintainer will not guarantee you the community from day 1.
+It is a very long journey and hard work.
+Usually, not a single person work.
+What I would suggest is to join another project first.
+Grow and learn.
+Chose your passion and go!
+Check `good first item`, or `help wanted` labels for GitHub Issues, join community calls, slacks.

 And... that's it!
-I hope you will find this helpful.
+I hope you will find all of this helpful.

-PS: It's my first non-coding, non-system design blog post so... please give me feedback!
-If you don't agree with something or I missed important detail, let me know! (:

 **And I wish you a pleasant project maintenance ♥️.**

+PS: *It's my first non-coding, non-system design blog post so... please give me feedback!
+If you don't agree with something or I missed important detail, let me know! (:*